wmfaiz/wmfaiz/README.md

 ## Hi there, I'm Wan faiz a Full-Stack Developer, Gamer, Game Developer and technology enthusiast mainly in software but sometimes hardware  👋

-Please visit my website at https://wan-muhammad-faiz.vercel.app/
+To know me better please visit my website at https://wan-muhammad-faiz.vercel.app/ or you can download my resume below

 <!--
 **wmfaiz/wmfaiz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.